 Why is Becoming Career Ready important?

-These competencies have been identified by employers and adopted by UConn’s Center for Career Development as necessary skills for success in today’s workforce and other post-collegiate pursuits.
+- Career Readiness Competencies have been identified through extensive research and observations conducted by the National Association of Colleges & Employers (NACE), with input from employers across all industries, as necessary skills for success in today’s workforce and other post-collegiate pursuits.

 How do I Become Career Ready?

-Become Career Ready through:
+Become Career Ready through…